At the Scene of the Accident

 After leaving the scene, you may want to keep a diary of your symptoms and how they affect your daily life.
 If you miss work, keep track of the dates and times that you were unable to attend work.
 If you go to the hospital or a walk-in clinic, you should record the name and location, and the dates you attended.

-You should definitely keep receipts for any expense incurred as a result of the accident: this includes medications (including over the counter), medical treatment and orthotics.
+You should definitely keep receipts for any expense incurred as a result of the accident.
+This includes medications, medical treatments and orthotics.

 Consult with Simpson ThomasBook A Consultation